loh21/Terraform-Project/README.md

+About the project

+This is my first project using the cloud agnostic infrastructure as code (IaC) tool terraform.
+The purpose of this project is to launch network, compute and storage resources from a linux environment.

 First I installed WSL on my local machine as I use a windows operating system.
 This was so I can emulate a production environment while testing, while having the benefit of using a code editor.
 (In this case VS code)

 - on powershell (admin)